-Did you know that there are injections that can be used to prevent pregnancy for up to 3 months?
-Those who use the three month injection; it means you will only take 4 injections in a year.
+Did you know that there are injections that can prevent pregnancy for up to 3 months?
+For those who use the three-month injection; it means you will only take 4 injections in a year.
 Contraceptive injections are very convenient and a good choice for women who usually forget to take their contraceptive pills daily.
-It is also good for women who because of their health status, should not take estrogen-containing medicines (eg. women breastfeeding babies younger than 6 months or women at risk of thromboembolism (blood clot in the veins).
-This injection is affordable so go through WHISPA if you want to so you can stop worrying about pregnancy for the next 3 months.
+It is also good for women who, because of their health status, should not take estrogen-containing medicines (eg. women breastfeeding babies younger than 6 months or women at risk of thromboembolism (blood clot in the veins).
+This injection is affordable, so go through WHISPA if you want to stop worrying about pregnancy for the next 3 months.

 3. Contraceptive Implant:

-This is a tiny flexible rod (smaller and thinner than a matchstick) that is inserted under the skin of your upper arm by a health professional and contains a progestogen hormone which is released slowly into your body system.
+This is a tiny flexible rod (smaller and thinner than a matchstick).
+It contains a progestogen hormone that is released slowly into your body system.
+A health professional helps to insert it under the skin of your upper arm.
 This type of contraceptive can work for 3-5 years after insertion and you can ask your provider to remove it for you anytime you are ready to get pregnant.

 4. Intra-Uterine Systems (IUS) also called the hormonal IUD:

-This is a small T-shaped device that contains hormones and is placed by a specially trained doctor into your womb to prevent pregnancy and has some additional advantages.
+This is a small T-shaped device that contains hormones.
+A specially trained doctor helps place it into your womb to prevent pregnancy.
+It also has some additional advantages.